 Back old pipes and line vs. new.
 The old stuff was in remarkably good age for 51 years old.

 |The block Inline Tube provided (left) was not correct for the back of a 1964 Buick.
 I had mangled the factory block (middle) getting it out since I assumed I had a replacement via the Inline block.
 I ended up using the block I had saved from my parts car (right).|

 |In order for the master cylinder setup to work in my Wildcat, I had to straighten a section of the stainless steel line between the cylinder and the distribution block.
 Stainless is very hard to bend, and I knew it wouldn't end up perfect.
 Using a jig made from three wheel assemblies originally made to roll a screen door down a track got the lines to where they could be used on the car successfully.|

 Once all the lines were replaced I flushed the master cylinder then all the lines and wheel cylinders with denatured alcohol.

 The road test was an absolute success.
-Firm pedal, no lockup even on excessive braking.
+Firm pedal, great braking, proper lockup in extremes and stops straight.
 I'd do it again in a heartbeat!